armin-reichert/pacman/README.md

 Shortest routes in the maze graph can be computed using the method *Maze.findPath(Tile source, Tile target)*.
 This method runs an A* or BFS algorithm on the underlying grid graph (A* sounds cooler than BFS :-).
 A* is rather useless here because the maze is represented by a (grid) graph where the distance between two vertices (neighbor tiles) is always equal.
 Thus the Dijkstra or A* path finding algorithms will just degenerate to BFS (correct me if I'm wrong).
 Of course you could represent the graph differently, for example with vertices only for crossings and weighted edges for passages.
 In that case, Dijkstra or A* would be useful.

-## Additional program features
+## Additional features

 - Display of entity states and timers can be switched on/off at runtime (key 's')
 - Display of entity routes can be switched on/off at runtime (key 'r')
 - Ghosts can be switched on/off (keys 'b', 'p', 'i', 'c')
 - Key 'k' kills all ghosts
 - Key 'e' eats all pellets
-- Movement on grid can be debugged (key 'g' shows grid and actor alignments)
+- Alignment of movers on the grid can be visualized (key 'g')
-- Game can be paused (CTRL+p) and frame rate can be changed at runtime (F2 opens dialog)
+- Game can be paused (CTRL+p) and game loop frequency can be changed (F2 opens dialog)
-- F11 toggles between window and full-screen exclusive mode (may cause bluescreen :-)
+- F11 toggles between window and full-screen exclusive mode (warning: may cause bluescreen!)

 ## References